Appdynamics/hwc-buildpack/README.md

 Cloudfoundry/PCF does not support specifying a buildpack from a git url for HWC like you can for other buildpacks so you will need to follow the instructions below for building the buildpack.

+Bind your app with an AppDynamics service instance and push your app with this buildpack.
+If you have already pushed your app using this buildpack then you can just restart your app after binding it.
+AppDynamics log messages will appear in the applications logs when everything has been installed correctly.

 The purpose of this buildpack is to support users until PCF/CF releases a version of PAS for Windows with .profile.d support and updates the Cloudfoundry HWC buildpack to be compatible with multi-buildpack.
 Then we will release a "supply" buildpack that can always be used against any version of the CF HWC multi-buildpack and this integrated buildpack can be used to support legacy versions of PAS for Windows.

 ### Dependencies